Billionaire Profile

 Philanthropy

-Mark and his wife Mary Stevens are committed philanthropists.
-In 2004, they donated $22 million to the University of Southern California, establishing the USC Stevens Institute for Technology Commercialization.
+Mark and Mary Stevens are committed to philanthropy and are signatories of The Giving Pledge.
+In 2004, they donated $22 million to the University of Southern California to establish the USC Stevens Institute for Technology Commercialization.
 In 2015, they donated $50 million to endow and name the USC Mark and Mary Stevens Neuroimaging and Informatics Institute.
-They are also signatories of The Giving Pledge.

 Career Milestones